What is a private pension?

 Setting up a private pension is relatively straightforward and it’s possible to have more than one.
 They’re particularly useful if you’re unemployed or in need of a self employed pension, as the amount you pay in and the frequency of your contributions is flexible.
 If you’re working, your employer can opt to contribute to your private pension scheme and others, such as a spouse or partner, can also contribute.

 Usually any private pension contributions you make are eligible for tax relief, which your pension provider will claim from HMRC on your behalf.
 For every £100 paid into a pension by a basic rate taxpayer, the government pays in £25, making the total contribution £125.
-If you pay higher rate or additional rate tax you can claim back an extra 20% or 25% on top of this in your annual Self-Assessment tax return.
+Higher and additional rate taxpayers can claim a further 25% and 31% respectively through their Self-Assessment tax returns.
 In 2019/20 you can claim tax relief up to 100% of your salary or £40,000, depending on which is lower.

 When can you withdraw money from a private pension?